GET RID OF THESE INVASIVE PESTS

 HOW CAN I TELL IF I HAVE MOLE CRICKETS?

 An easy way to determine whether there are mole crickets in your yard is to mix 1.5 fluid ounces of liquid dishwashing soap into 2 gallons of water and pour the mixture over 4 square feet of turf.
 If there are live mole crickets tunneling in the soil within that area, they will crawl to the surface to get some fresh air in under three minutes.
 If two to four mole crickets appear within three minutes of application, corrective action is justified.

-For many years, pesticides have been used to combat these winged pests, but University of Florida researchers have recently been looking at alternative methods of control.
-While liquid and granular insecticides do remain an option, UF scientists think that using beneficial insects on your lawn or golf course will more easily do away with the little diggers--at virtually no cost to you.
+For many years, pesticides have been used to combat these winged, tunneling pests, but over the past 35 years, University of Florida researchers have been investigating and developing alternative methods of control.
+While liquid and granular insecticides do remain a viable option for many golf courses, the options are often limited in residential lawns or pastures.

-What Are the Benefits?
+What are the Benefits?

 Why Not Pesticides?

-The Larra Wasp
+The Larra Wasp (Larra bicolor)